Stop the war

 • Heavy Usage: Conversely, for heavy GUI interactions and connections to 100+ devices on a single machine, we recommend allocating at least 4GB of RAM to ensure optimal performance.

-• Sign in to your ThingsBoard PE instance and navigate to the “Edge Management” -> “Instances” page.
-Click the “+” icon in the top right corner and select “Add Edge”.
+• Sign in to your ThingsBoard PE instance and navigate to the “Edge Management” section -> “Instances” page.
+Click the “+” icon in the top right corner and select “Add new edge”.

 • Your new edge should now appear at the top of the list, as entries are sorted by creation time by default.